ewalldo/Packages-Project/Assets/Tween/Documentation/README.md

 - 1.5.1: Fixed issue with looping not resetting
 - 1.5.2: Refactor tween classes
 - 1.5.3: Add sample tween scene
+- 1.6: Add tween options to RawImage tweens and new methods to group Tweens

 ## 3 - Features <a name="features"/>
 - Offers the possibility of "tween" many types of components.